becodeorg/LOCD/training-setup.md

 ````

+4. Close Kolibri, wait a few seconds, then relaunch it.
+The new settings should be used now!

-This needs to be done on every machine (trainer and learner).
+This needs to be done once on every machine (trainer and learner).